vinyluis/Articles/README.md

 Article: *Understanding Target Encoder* (TBD)

 Introduction to the idea behind Target Encoder, code examples and potential problems when using it.
 How to use Target Encoding in multiclass scenarios.

 __

+## Como funcionam as CNNs

+Article: *Como funcionam as Redes Neurais Convolucionais (CNNs)* [[PT-BR]](https://medium.com/@vinicius_trevisan/como-funcionam-as-redes-neurais-convolucionais-cnns-71978185c1)

+Fundamentals  of CNNs, and a quick explanation of how they work and how features such as kernel size, stride and padding affect their output.

+__